 I left home at the age of eighteen by joining the military.
-I was not happy with my duties and after nearly nine years of service, I left the military without knowing what I wanted to do in life.
+I was not happy with my duties, and after nearly nine years of service, I exited the military without knowing what I wanted to do in life.
 This situation plagued me for decades as I moved on from one employment to the next.
-I convinced myself to have a career in some form of corporate life and no matter how hard I worked for success, everything I touched became stagnant; every morning I woke up feeling demotivated and frustrated.
+I convinced myself to have a career in some form of corporate life, and no matter how hard I worked for success, everything I touched became stagnant; every morning I woke up feeling demotivated and frustrated.
 I keep returning to that moment in time, wondering, if I challenged my mother’s comment and pursued my interest then would I have a life of fulfillment.
-Who knows?